 Treatment for cervical spondylosis depends on its severity.
 The goal of treatment is to relieve pain, help you maintain your usual activities as much as possible, and prevent permanent injury to the spinal cord and nerves.

-If over-the-counter pain relievers aren't enough, your doctor might prescribe:
+If nonprescription pain relievers aren't enough, your health care provider might prescribe:

 - Corticosteroids.
 A short course of oral prednisone might help ease pain.
 If your pain is severe, steroid injections may be helpful.